 All applications will be available online for the search committee and/or hiring supervisor during the search process.
 A “Selection Analysis Form” will be forwarded by the HR Employment Coordinator to the hiring supervisor for completion at the end of the search process.

 The hiring department may establish a search committee to review the applications, with consideration of diversity in terms of both gender and ethnicity.
 The search committee is responsible for defining the selection criteria to be used to evaluate each candidate’s qualifications and identify those candidates who will be asked to interview.
 Selection criteria are defined by the job description.
 The search committee will provide the ranking and screening tool to the HR Employment Coordinator for review prior to screening applications.

-In order to provide equal opportunity to applicants, the interviewing procedure must be standardized.
+To provide equal opportunity to applicants, the interviewing procedure must be standardized.
 A standard list of questions that all interviewees will be asked should be prepared and approved by the HR Employment Coordinator prior to the interview process.
 See Guidelines for Interviewing.
-(References)

 All paperwork related to the search process should be forwarded to the HR Employment Coordinator at the conclusion of the search process.

 All hire-in rates above the minimum of the pay range must be approved by the HR Director.
-All offers must be submitted in Taleo for approval by the HR Director, Budget Office, and HR Employment Coordinator.
+All offers must be submitted in the University’s applicant tracking system for approval by the HR Director, Budget Office, and HR Employment Coordinator.
 When the offer is approved, the hiring manager can extend a verbal offer contingent upon successful completion of a background check.
-Once the background check is cleared, the hiring manager can extend the e-offer letter to the candidate in Taleo.
+Once the background check is cleared, the hiring manager can extend the e-offer letter to the candidate in the applicant tracking system.

 The hiring supervisor should ensure that the new employee meets with the Benefits Manager on or before the first day of employment.
-The hiring supervisor shall also insure that the proposed compensation is in compliance with UHV Policy C-15, Compensation of Staff Employees (References)
+The hiring supervisor shall also ensure that the proposed compensation is in compliance with UHV Policy C-15, Compensation of Staff Employees.